-In Mary Meeker’s Internet Trends report in 2015, it showed that growth through training and development was the top benefit people wanted:
+In Mary Meeker's Internet Trends report, it showed that growth through training and development was the top benefit people wanted:

 Then, Deloitte's study on Millennials showed that 2 of the top 5 reasons people choose to work for a company are related to opportunities for growth and development:

 And a PwC study had similar findings, showing that 2 of the top 3 most attractive benefits for employers are related to growth and development:

 Finally, a CEB survey found that a lack of future career opportunities was the number one reason why people quit their job.
 It also showed that a stunning 70% of employees are dissatisfied with growth opportunities at their companies.
 [Ed note: Is it a coincidence that the percent satisfied with growth is about the same as Gallup's number for engaged employees?]